Troubleshooting

 The CAST AI agent requires read-only permissions, so the default AmazonEC2ReadOnlyAccess

-is enough.
+is sufficient.
 Provide AWS API access by adding these variables to the CAST AI Agent secret:

 AWS_ACCESS_KEY_ID = xxxxxxxxxxxxxxxxxxxx